lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_model_examples.rst

   </circuit_model>

 This example shows:
-	* The topology chose as inverter
+	* The topology chosen as inverter
 	* Size of 1 for the output strength
 	* The tapered parameter is not declared and is off by default